 The best part about the book is that even as it takes us through all the incidents and events, at no point does it get technical.
 A comprehensive account of the changes in the stock market with the onset of technology is also covered in detail.
 Screen-based trading brought in a new dimension and transparency in the markets.
 The emergence of algorithmic trading has made the old trader and broker redundant.
 Those who could afford to invest in the expensive programming launched themselves with this unique trading.
 One can imagine how addictive the markets must be for the participants, given that even reading about it is addictive.
 Santosh Nair is a veteran journalist and is a part of the financial sector.
 He brings his vast experience and insights as a journalist and his expertise as a storyteller to this book.

-The above books have few concepts in common.
+The above books on stock market have few concepts in common.
 Each of them stresses the vitality of value investing, patience, and discipline for wealth creation from Indian stock markets.
 All the authors of these books mentioned above have beaten the many challenges posed by stock markets and emerged successfully, not just once but repeatedly.
 This makes these books a must-read for every serious investor who aspires to replicate their success.